futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

       "focus": "Brand & social foundations",
       "explanation": "Forge a visual sigil so listeners can recognise your sound in the dark.", "practice": [
-        "Secure artist-name handles on key platforms — Protecting your brand makes you easy to find.", "Post a behind-the-scenes clip — Consistent presence builds audience familiarity ahead of releases."
+        { "action": "Secure artist-name handles on key platforms", "justification": "Protecting your brand makes you easy to find." }, { "action": "Post a behind-the-scenes clip", "justification": "Consistent presence builds audience familiarity ahead of releases." }
       ],
       "goal": "Bio, photo, and logo finalised by day 210", "course_rec": {